Brian the Bachelor

 "Brian the Bachelor" is the seventh episode from the fourth season of Family Guy.
-It originally broadcast on June 26, 2005 and was written by Mark Hentemann and directed by Dan Povenmire.
+It originally broadcast on Fox on June 26, 2005, and was written by Mark Hentemann and directed by Dan Povenmire.
 The episode sees Brian becoming a contestant on The Bachelorette and falling in love with the bachelorette, only to be let down by her ignoring him off–camera.
 Meanwhile, Chris discovers his pimple, "Doug", can talk, and the pair cause mischief across the city.
 Overall, the episode was received with positive comments by critics and news sources.

 Plot

-Peter, Joe and Quagmire drag Cleveland to a bar to get him to meet some women, as he's still reeling from him and Loretta getting a divorce.
-It doesn't work so well, so when The Bachelorette comes to Quahog, Peter takes Cleveland to audition for the show.
-Cleveland gets nervous at the audition and in an effort to calm him down, Peter removes Cleveland's clothes and then his own.
-The producers see this and later on, Brian goes to them and explains that Peter was simply trying to help Cleveland and goes on to explain how Cleveland's been kind of lonely ever since he and his wife got divorced and figures that he's just confused about what he really wants in a relationship.
+As Cleveland is still despondent from his upcoming divorce from Loretta, Peter takes him to audition for the upcoming season of The Bachelorette.
+Cleveland gets nervous at the audition and in an effort to calm him down, Peter removes Cleveland's clothes and then his own, only for the producers to see this.
+Brian explains to the producers that Peter was simply trying to help Cleveland, who is struggling from loneliness since his wife, and tries to convince them to give Cleveland a chance.
+However, they ask Brian to go on the show instead.
+Brian reluctantly accepts so he can take advantage of the free food and drinks.

-After meeting Brian, they recruit him to be a contestant.
-Brian's unsure about this and tries convincing them to recruit Cleveland, but he ultimately decides to join the show, primarily for the free food and drinks (especially the martinis), but ends up falling in love with the reality starlet, Brooke Roberts.
-Quagmire and Brian are the final two contestants on The Bachelorette.
-Brooke's visits to the Griffin house is catastrophic, but Brooke admits that it wasn't nearly as bad as the dinner she had with Quagmire and his mom.
-Brian wins her heart and the final rose, but when the cameras are turned off, Brooke wishes Brian good luck and that it was nice "working with him", revealing the show really is scripted, as Brian initially thought.
-Brian quickly becomes obsessed with Brooke and leaves several messages on her answering machine, even though she never gets back to him.
-Brooke gets angry at Brian for stalking her and throws her telephone at him when he attempts to serenade her outside her apartment.
-In the end, Brian feels upset about becoming the very thing he mocked before.
+While on the show, Brian ends up falling in love with the reality starlet, Brooke Roberts.
+Quagmire and Brian are the show's final two contestants, and after Brooke's disastrous visits to both their houses, Brian wins her heart and the final rose.
+However, when the cameras are turned off, Brooke wishes Brian good luck and says that it was nice "working with him", revealing the show really is scripted, as Brian initially suspected.
+Brian quickly becomes obsessed with Brooke and stalks her, leaving several messages on her answering machine, and even trying to serenade her outside her apartment, angering her into throwing her telephone at him.
+In the end, Brian feels upset about becoming the very thing he had mocked.